 Ham and Cheese Sliders are Hawaiian rolls layered with ham, two kinds of cheese and coated with a savory garlic butter spread.
-Baked until melty inside and golden outside, these sliders are perfect for parties or weeknight dinner at home.
+Baked until melty inside and golden outside, these sliders are perfect to feed a crowd for parties or weeknight dinner at home.

 Ham and Cheese Sliders with Garlic Butter